 Uninsured or underinsured patients can also be eligible for financial assistance through Mass General’s Office of Patient Financial Services (see below).

-The Financial Access Unit will verify insurance coverage and benefits for patients who have been scheduled for a procedure or hospital stay.
-The Financial Access Unit also works directly with physicians’ offices and insurance companies to confirm that all required referrals and authorizations have been approved prior a patient’s visit.
-Contact the Financial Access Unit at 617-726-6828 if you have any insurance authorization questions or concerns.
+The Central Authorization Unit will verify insurance coverage and benefits for patients who have been scheduled for a procedure or hospital stay.
+The Central Authorization Unit also works directly with physicians’ offices and insurance companies to confirm that all required authorizations have been approved prior to care being rendered.
+Contact the Central Authorization Unit at 617-726-6828 if you have any insurance authorization questions or concerns.

 Patient Financial Services

-Mass General offers several programs for patients who are underinsured or who do not have any insurance coverage.
-Patient Financial Services provides counselors who can assist patients with applying for state-funded programs such as MassHealth and Free Care Programs.
-Counselors are available who specialize with outpatients, inpatients and emergency room visits.
-Patient Financial Services is located on the main campus in the Outpatient Registration Department or on the ground floor of the Wang Ambulatory Care Center.
-To speak with Patient Financial Services, call 617-726-2191.
+Mass General can help patients who are underinsured or who do not have any insurance coverage.
+Patient Financial Services counselors can assist patients with applying for state-funded programs such as MassHealth and Health Safety Net.
+Patient Financial Services is located on the main campus in the Yawkey building on the second floor in suite 2A.
+To speak with Patient Financial Services please call 617-726-2191.

 The staff in the Admitting Office notifies insurance companies of a patient’s pending surgery or hospital admission to obtain prior approval.
 During this process, someone from the admitting office will contact patients to ensure any necessary information has been received.
 If you have any questions concerning this process, please call the Mass General Admitting Office at 617-726-3393.